 Friday 31st March

 Children from both the Infants and Juniors have represented the Federation at a number of sporting events in the last fortnight.
-You can read more in the match report below, but I would like to take this opportunity to thank the staff who have organised these opportunities, parents who helped transport the children and the teams themselves for representing their school with such pride.
+You can read more in the match reports below, but I would like to take this opportunity to thank the staff who have organised these opportunities, parents who helped transport the children, and the teams themselves for representing their school with such pride.

 We break for the Easter holiday today.
 I wish all of our families a relaxing break and I have my fingers crossed for some sunshine!
 I look forward to welcoming the children back to school at 8.45am on Monday 17th April.